HilaryDev/HilaryDev/README.md

 - 📖 **Reading:** _"Test-Driven Development By Example"_ by Kent Beck.
   - **Last two read:**
-    1. _"The Do-It-Yourself Guide to Finding and Fixing Usability Problems"_ by Steve Krug.
+    1. _"Guide to Finding and Fixing Usability Problems"_ by Steve Krug
-    2. _"Responsive Web Design"_ by Ethan Marcotte (A Book Apart).
+    2. _"Responsive Web Design"_ by Ethan Marcotte (A Book Apart)

 - ⚡ **Fun fact:** I've won two bodybuilding competitions and I'm preparing to win more once the pandemic ends. :)